Septima/spatialsuite-s4/README.md

 A typical customization is to restict adress/cvr searchers to search only in data with a specific municipality code.

-Another typical use case is to have different s4 tools for different Spatial Map profiles eg. search for schools and adresses - not industrial waste site - in a profile related to schools and insitutions.
+Another typical use case is to have different s4 tools for different Spatial Map profiles eg. search for schools and adresses - not industrial waste sites - in a profile related to schools and institutions.

 ### 4.a Search by municipality code